subatomicglue/ankh/suba_engine/architecture.md

 }
 ```

+### When `id` is missing - Auto Assigned GUIDs

+**Q:**  When the `assetDefLoader` auto-assigns an IDs with a new GUID, how do designers discover the new names so they can reference them later?
+**A:**  They Dont.   `id` wasn't given, there's no expectations.

+### Inline Definition Sources
+An `<AssetType>Def` can originate from three places, but the loader treats them identically:
+1. inline in the Asset
+  - where `def` can embed a full definition object typically without id (`{ config }`).
+  - Without `id` is only useful for immediate instance and ensures no other instance will try to use it.
+  - With `id` will register the instance with the global registry of definitions, and potentially another Asset could reference that `id`, then.
+2. inline in the Def (reuse by all Assets in that one `world.json`)
+3. on the filesystem (reuse by multiple `world.json`'s).
+Incremental levels of reuse here.

+Regardless of where the definition is discovered, `assetDefLoader` normalizes it (assigns GUIDs when id is missing) and registers it in the global definition registry for that type.
+Registration order follows file order, so referencing a def before it is encountered will still fail; designers should declare inline defs before they are consumed elsewhere.

+Benefit of registering the definition, is discovery, and inventory, for tooling to be able to list out all unique definitions in the system.

+### Runtime asset paths
+- `world.json` relative path will be specified to `<game data="world.json"></game>`
+- assets that are included from `world.json` will be relative to `world.json`, engine will parse off the path, and append to every asset included from `world.json`
+- asset includes are only ever fetched once, any subsequent references in `world.json` to that asset include will refer to the first one fetched.
+Caching is described in `configLoader` below.

 ### Standardized "config" (configLoader):

 All `config` keys in the `world.json` are handled by the same common reusable `configLoader` codepath in the engine: